LSE MY457: Causal Inference for Observational and Experimental Studies

 Instructors

 Office hour may be booked via LSE’s StudentHub.
 If you have questions or concerns about class material, problem sets, or the exam, please use the class forum on Moodle.
-We will not reply to emails about the course material, but we will reply promptly to questions posted on the forum.
-Of course, if you questions or concerns are of a private or personal nature, please do email or attend office hours.
+We will generally not reply to emails about the course material, but we will reply promptly to questions posted on the forum.
+Of course, if you questions or concerns are of a private or personal nature, please email or attend office hours.

 Readings and textbooks